-This benefit will be reduced for early payment as described under Early Retirement Benefits on Page 4, if applicable.
-Your spouse may begin receiving the survivor benefit on the first day of the month on or after your death.
-Benefits will continue for the lifetime of your spouse.
+This benefit will be reduced for early payment as described under Early Retirement Benefits on Page 5, if applicable.
+Unless the Mandatory Survivor Benefit Cash-Out rule described below applies, your spouse may begin receiving the survivor benefit on the first day of the month on or after your death and benefits will continue for the lifetime of your spouse.

-In each case, your spouse may elect to defer payment until the date you would have reached age 65.
+In each case and unless the Mandatory Survivor Benefit Cash-Out rule applies to the survivor benefit, your spouse may elect to defer payment until the date you would have reached age 65.
 Any applicable early retirement reduction would be adjusted based on the payment date your spouse elects.
 If your spouse defers payment until you would have been age 65, no early payment reductions will apply.